 Lighting a fire in a tent stove on the first try is easy with the right strategy.
 Starting your day with a warm tent and a hot breakfast before you even get out of your sleeping bag can make even the coldest mornings in the field joyous.
-Make lighting a fire in a portable wood burning tent stove on the first try, every time, quick and easy by following these simple steps.
+Make lighting a fire in a tent stove on the first try, every time, quick and easy by following these simple steps.

 How to Light a Wood Burning Tent Stove

 Preparation is the key to success and convenience when it comes to starting any fire.
-I assemble a fire starter kit for each fire I intended to have when I first arrive at camp, or even before I arrive if I’m feeling ambitious.
+I assemble a fire starter kit for each fire I intend to have when I first arrive at camp, or even before I arrive if I’m feeling ambitious.